AhmadMkhalil/Enhanced-Federated-Averaging/README.md

-Here's a cleaner and more polished version of your README file with improved formatting and structure, eliminating the need for user input prompts:

----

 # Federated Learning (PyTorch)

 This repository is based on the original work from [AshwinRJ/Federated-Learning-PyTorch](https://github.com/AshwinRJ/Federated-Learning-PyTorch), with significant modifications and added features to fit the scope of my research topic on **Federated Learning**.